 Palau isn’t nearly as expensive as you think it is.

 Palau may seem like one of those destinations that, if you are like us and travel budget-style, may always seem out of your reach.
 However, we are happy to report that it IS possible to visit Palau (relatively) cheaply… it just takes some planning ahead.
 While the activities on the water will obviously cost you (though I think the prices are completely worth it), you can definitely save on things like accommodation, food, travel insurance and transportation.

-The how-to: take a look at our complete guide to visiting Palau on a budget: http://outofyourcomfortzone.net/the-ultimate-guide-to-budget-travel-in-palau/
+The how-to: take a look at our Ultimate Guide to Visiting Palau on a Budget